-Notes issued at a substantial discount or premium
+Notes which are issued at a substantial discount or premium may experience price volatility in response to changes in market interest rates.

 The market values of securities issued at a substantial discount or premium from their principal amount tend to fluctuate more in relation to general changes in interest rates than do prices for conventional interest-bearing securities.
 Generally, the longer the remaining term of the securities, the greater the price volatility as compared to conventional interest-bearing securities with comparable maturities.